Maria Meshcherskaya: Early life

-Princess Maria Elimovna Meshcherskaya was born into the family of the diplomat and poet Prince Elim Petrovich Meshchersky and his wife Varvara Stepanovna Zhikhareva (1819–1879), the daughter of the writer S. P. Zhikharev.
+Princess Maria Elimovna Meshcherskaya was born into an old House of Meshchersky.
+She was the daughter of the diplomat and poet Prince Elim Petrovich Meshchersky and his wife, Varvara Stepanovna Zhikhareva (1819–1879), the daughter of the writer S. P. Zhikharev.
 In 1844, when Maria was not yet a year old, her father died.
 Maria Elimovna spent her childhood in Paris and Nice, constantly moving between her mother and grandmother.
 Abroad, Varvara Stepanovna, who was known for her lovers, later marrying Count Borbon del Monte, lead such an eccentric lifestyle that Empress Alexandra Feodorovna took her daughter and placed Varvara in an institute.

 The Empress was forced to turn for help to her relative Princess Elizaveta Nikolaievna Chernysheva (widow of the Minister of War Alexander Chernyshyov), and asked her to take Maria in.
-When she was eighteen years old, Maria was received into the house of her aunt, Princess Elizabeth Baryatinskaya (daughter of Chernyshyov).
-But the Princess was jealous of her niece because her husband was particularly attached to the girl – some sources even say in love."It cannot be said that Princess Baryatinskaya spoiled her.
-On the contrary, she rather kept her in a black body.
-She took the last place in the house..."
+When she was eighteen years old, Maria was received into the house of her aunt, Princess Elizabeth Baryatinskaya (1826–1902).
+But the Princess was jealous of her niece because her husband was particularly attached to the girl – some sources even say in love.